gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-03-07-a-year-in-the-life-of-a-playdate-game-developer.md

 **Summary:** 22 projects, 10 of which were released, and 5 are still to come.
 I'm pretty happy with that!

-I also managed to squeeze in a couple of non-Playdate projects: my first real Love2D game [Portrait Curling](https://gingerbeardman.itch.io/portrait-curling), modifications to vintage pixel art app [JINZO Paint](/2024/01/22/jinzo-paint-vintage-mobile-drawing-app/), and I'm still [blogging](/).
+I also managed to squeeze in a couple of non-Playdate projects: my first real Love2D game [Portrait Curling](https://gingerbeardman.itch.io/portrait-curling), modifications to vintage pixel art app [JINZO Paint](/2024/01/22/jinzo-paint-vintage-mobile-drawing-app/), and I'm always [blogging](/).

 Don't forget to [check out my Playdate games in the Catalog Sale!](https://play.date/games/yoyozo/) And my [other Playdate blog posts](/tag/playdate/).